madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 As it compiles[^compiler] it shows that Haskell is content with the proof.

 # Quantifiers
 We want to abstract our proofs.
-In proving terminology this is done through quantifiers.
+In proving terminology, we do this through quantifiers.

-To have a more graspable problem that includes only quantification, without induction, we deroute to boolean algebra.
+To have a more graspable problem that includes only quantification, without induction, we detour to boolean algebra.
 Here we can try to formalize De Morgan's theorem:

 $$